 SDG 16 on promoting peaceful and inclusive societies for sustainable development includes the target "responsive, inclusive, participatory and representative decision-making at all levels" and requires two indicators disaggregated by gender and other characteristics.
-The two indicators are indicator 16.7.1 "Proportions of positions (by sex, age, persons with disabilities and population groups) in public institutions (national and local legislatures, public service and the judiciary) compared to national distributions" and indicator 16.7.2 on the "proportion of the population group."
+The two indicators are indicator 16.7.1 "Proportions of positions (by sex, age, persons with disabilities and population groups) in public institutions (national and local legislatures, public service and the judiciary) compared to national distributions" and indicator 16.7.2 on the "proportion of the population who believe decision-making is inclusive and responsive, by sex, age, disability and population group."
 UNDP has been designated as the custodian agency for these indicators, which are classified as Tier 3, i.e. there are no internationally established methodology or standards and data are not regularly produced.

-UN Women is committed to addressing knowledge on women's political participation and data gaps and has been designated as custodian agency for SDG indicator 5.51b on women's representation in local government.
-UN Women's Political Participation Unit at UN Women Headquarters has undertaken background research, including an original desk review of 80 national legal frameworks, analysis of local government organization in 120 countries and mapping of current practices of national collection and regional compilation of data on the numbers of women and men in local government.207
+UN Women is committed to addressing knowledge on women's political participation and data gaps and has been designated as the custodian agency for SDG indicator 5.51b on women's representation in local government.
+UN Women's Political Participation Unit at UN Women Headquarters has undertaken background research, including an original desk review of 80 national legal frameworks, the analysis of local government organizations in 120 countries and the mapping of current practices of national collection and regional compilation of data on the numbers of women and men in local government.207